-- The Appetite For Art – Tami Aftab
+- The Appetite for Art – Mareida London

 Born and raised in London to a Pakistani family, Tami Aftab studied photography at London College of Communication.
 Her practice moves between fashion, portraiture, and personal documentary, but at its heart is an interest in intimacy:the chaotic, affectionate rhythms that make everyday life feel meaningful. - The Appetite for Art – Quince Bakery